johnschriner/presentations/digitalocean.md

         sudo apt-get upgrade

 ##Install the Server Components
-As we're not using Apache as part of the **L**inux, **A**pache, **M**ySQL, **P**HP (LAMP) package, we're going to install each component separately.
+We will be setting up and configuring a **L**inux, **L**ightppd, **M**ySQL, **P**HP (LLMP) stack.
+We're installing each component separately.

 ###Installing Lighttpd
 Lighttpd (pronounced *Lighty*) webserver is highly efficient, quick, and easy to install.
 Install Lighttpd using apt-get:

         sudo apt-get install lighttpd
 After installation, the web server will automatically start.
-Simply point the browser on your local machine to your Droplet's public IP address and the placeholder page with show up at the default port 80.
+Simply point the browser on your local machine to your Droplet's public IP address and the placeholder page with show up at the default port `80`.
 This welcome page explains that configuration files can be found in the directory:

         /etc/lighttpd